Setting up a project in Google Cloud Console

 Add Authorized JavaScript origins as:

-for local or replace withhttp://<YOUR_AWS_EC2_IPv4_DNS>
+http://localhost:3001for local or replace withhttp://<YOUR_AWS_EC2_IPv4_DNS>for production.

 -